-- 1. This application is categorised as a local application.
-It is presented to the Committee in accordance with the Protocol for the Operation of the Planning Committee in that it has been Called In. - 2.
-The application is recommended for refusal as it is considered that the proposal is contrary to paragraph 6.73 of the SPPS, and policy COU1 of the Lisburn and Castlereagh City Council draft Plan Strategy (as modified by the Direction of the Department) in that the proposed development is not a type of development which in principle is acceptable in the countryside. - 3.
-The proposal is contrary to bullet point 5 of paragraph 6.73 of the SPPS and policy COU8 of the Lisburn and Castlereagh City Council draft Plan Strategy (as modified by the Direction of the Department) in that the site is not a small gap sufficient to accommodate 2 dwellings within an otherwise substantial and continuously built-up frontage and would if permitted fail to respect the existing pattern of development along the frontage in terms of its frontage width and plot size and would add to a ribbon of development.
+- 5. This application is categorised as a local application.
+It is presented to the Committee in accordance with the Protocol for the Operation of the Planning Committee in that it has been Called In. - 6.
+The application is recommended for refusal as it is considered that the proposal is contrary to paragraph 6.73 of the SPPS, and policy COU1 of Part 2: Operational Policies of the Lisburn and Castlereagh City Council Plan Strategy 2032 (subsequently referred to as the Plan Strategy) in that the proposed development is not a type of development which in principle is acceptable in the countryside. - 7.
+The proposal is contrary to bullet point 5 of paragraph 6.73 of the SPPS and policy COU8 of the Lisburn and Castlereagh City Council Plan Strategy in that the site is not a small gap sufficient to accommodate two dwellings within an otherwise substantial and continuously built-up frontage and would if permitted fail to respect the existing pattern of development along the frontage in terms of its frontage width and plot size and would add to a ribbon of development. - 8.
+The proposal is contrary to the SPPS, and policy COU15 of the Plan Strategy in that the development would be prominent as it fails to blend with the landform as a

-- 4. The proposal is contrary to the SPPS, and policy COU15 of the Lisburn and Castlereagh City Council draft Plan Strategy (as modified by the Direction of the Department) in that the development would be prominent as it fails to blend with the landform as a consequence of there being no backdrop when viewed from the Drennan Road.
-The site also lacks long established natural boundaries and as a consequence the development would rely primarily on the use of new landscaping for integration. - 5.
-The proposal is contrary to the SPPS and policy COU16 of the Lisburn and Castlereagh City Council draft Plan Strategy (as modified by the Direction of the Department) in that the proposed development would if permitted result in urban sprawl and fail to respect the traditional pattern of settlement resulting in an adverse impact on rural character of the area.
+- consequence of there being no backdrop when viewed from the Drennan Road.
+The site also lacks long established natural boundaries and the development would rely primarily on the use of new landscaping for integration. - 9.
+The proposal is contrary to the SPPS and policy COU16 of the Plan Strategy in that the proposed development would if permitted result in urban sprawl and fail to respect the traditional pattern of settlement resulting in an adverse impact on rural character of the area.